Constraining strongly-warped extra dimensions with rotating black holes: Superradiant Instabilities

 This is similar to the study of superradiant instabilities in the context of the axiverse, in which there is a large number of ultra-light axions \cite{Arvanitaki:2009fg,Arvanitaki:2010sy,Stott:2017hvl,Stott:2018opm,Stott:2020gjj,Caputo:2025oap,Leedom:2025mlr}.
 As for the axiverse case \cite{Stott:2018opm,Stott:2020gjj}, we will assume that there are no interactions between the different spin-2 states and that the backreaction on the Kerr background due to the bosonic cloud is negligible.
 In these conditions, the total instability growth rate $\omega_I^{\rm tot}$ for a BH with parameters $(M,\chi)$ due to the spin-2 tower is given by the sum of individual rates

 over all levels $n$ whose masses $m_n$ are in the right range to trigger an instability for this particular BH, i.e. with $\omega_R^{(n)} < \Omega_H$.

-On the left panel of \figref{fig:KK-Regge} we show the the excluded regions in the BH spin-mass diagram, where $\omega_I^{\rm tot} > \tau_S^{-1}$, for different values of $m_{\rm KK}$.
+On the left panel of \figref{fig:KK-Regge} we show the excluded regions in the BH spin-mass diagram, where $\omega_I^{\rm tot} > \tau_S^{-1}$, for different values of $m_{\rm KK}$.
 As expected, taking into account the KK tower extends the excluded regions all the way to smaller values of $M$.
 This is consistent with our conclusion above that KK towers with mass gap $m_{\rm KK} \lesssim 10^{-11}$ eV can be ruled out even with BHs of stellar mass.

-On the other hand, by overlaying the contours for the regions that are excluded individually by a few different modes in the tower, we conclude that the collective contribution of the full tower is equivalent to the union of the individual contributions of each mode (cf. \figref{fig:KK-Regge}).
-This suggests that, at least within the regime of validity of our analysis, the collective contribution of multiple KK modes does not affect significantly the instability rate of a given BH with parameters $(M,\chi)$.
+On the other hand, overlaying the contours for the regions that are excluded individually by a few different modes in the tower suggests that, at least within the regime of validity of our analysis, the collective contribution of multiple KK modes does not affect significantly the instability rate of a given BH with parameters $(M,\chi)$.
 In other words, the individual contribution of \emph{some} mode in the tower is enough to exclude that point in the spin-mass diagram.